APCGitHub/Rets-Rabbit-Javascript-SDK/README.md

 ```

 ## Configure a new client
-There are several configuration options which you can use with instantiating
+There are several configuration options which you can use when instantiating
  a new Rets Rabbit client.

  ```javascript